BananaAcid/pouchdb-live-find--next/README.md

 ## Optimizing Your Build

-`pouchdb-find` and `pouchdb-live-find` share several dependencies.
+`pouchdb-find` and `pouchdb-live-find--next` share several dependencies.
 You can likely reduce your build size if you build them together using a tool like Browserify or Webpack.

 ## Release History